systemcarl/weblog/articles/devlogs/blank/content-template.md

     [aggregated from static JSON files].
 Now, the files just include [an addition configuration object] to control the
-    composition of pages, beyond the text and styling definitions.[^assets] It was a choice of personal preference to not combine all the configuration into a single file, even though there is coupling between the content and its presentation.
+    composition of pages, beyond the text and styling definitions.[^assets] It was a choice of personal preference to not combine all the configurations into a single file, even though there is coupling between the content and its presentation.
 Despite spanning multiple files, I still consider these files to be a single